PouceHeure/blog/content/projects/project_multi-robots.md

 article: /articles/article_cooperative-architecture/
 ---

+## Context

-As part of a research internship, I designed and implemented a modular ROS architecture to support cooperative navigation between heterogeneous autonomous vehicles, specifically drones (UAVs) and ground robots (UGVs).
-The goal was to build a scalable multi-robot system capable of dynamic task allocation and coordinated execution across different hardware platforms.
+As part of a research internship project, a modular ROS architecture was designed to enable cooperative navigation between heterogeneous autonomous vehicles: drones (UAVs) and ground robots (UGVs).
+The contribution focused on supporting the development and implementation of this system, which aimed to be scalable, with dynamic task allocation and coordinated execution across different hardware platforms.

-The system leverages a unified communication protocol, distributed ROS nodes, and a flexible namespace structure to manage multiple robots from a central ROS master.
+The architecture uses a unified communication protocol, distributed ROS nodes, and a namespace layout allowing multiple robots to be managed from a central ROS master.

-{{< youtube code="BZMFS-EkR4M" width="800" caption="Video demo, multi robots cooperation." >}}
+{{< youtube code="BZMFS-EkR4M" width="800" caption="Video demo: multi-robot cooperation." label="multi-robots-demo" >}}

+Demo: {{< videoref label="multi-robots-demo" >}}.

 ## Core Architecture

 ### Overview

-The architecture consists of three primary components:
+The system is organized around three main components:

 1. **Central ROS Master (PC)**
    Hosts coordination logic and global launchers.
-Acts as the core scheduler and monitor.
+Acts as scheduler and monitor.

 2. **UGVs (ROS-based robots)**
-   Each UGV runs a set of common and robot-specific ROS nodes to handle navigation, teleoperation, and TCP communication.
+   Each UGV runs both common and robot-specific ROS nodes for navigation, teleoperation, and TCP communication.

-3. **Drones (TCP-based clients)**
+3. **Drones (TCP clients)**
-   Lightweight platforms that communicate with UGVs via TCP.
+   Lightweight platforms communicating with UGVs via TCP.
 Each drone exchanges structured task data and state updates with a specific ground robot.

 ### Robot Architecture

-The ROS Robot architecture is defined in two parts:
+The ROS robot stack is split into two layers:
-- common part, common for every UGV robot;
-- specefic part, depending of the UGV hardware, control architecture;
+* common modules shared by all UGVs
+* specific modules tied to the hardware and control architecture of each UGV

 {{< figure src="/images/multi-robots/robot_architecture.png" caption="Robot ROS architecture." label="multi-robots_robot_architecture" width="800">}}

-The {{<figref multi-robots_robot_architecture>}} represents the ROS architecture developed for this project.
+The {{< figref "multi-robots_robot_architecture" >}} shows the ROS nodes and interfaces used in the project.

 #### Robot-Specific Packages

-Located in the `robots/` directory, these packages contain hardware-specific configurations and interfaces per robot type (e.g., Turtlebot, Jetracer).
+These are located in the `robots/` directory and provide hardware interfaces and configurations for each robot type (e.g., Turtlebot, Jetracer).

 ### Communication Model

-Drones and UGVs exchange data over TCP through a **dual-channel architecture**:
+Drones and UGVs exchange data over TCP through a dual-channel setup:

-- **Drone to UGV**:
+* **Drone → UGV**
-  The drone acts as a client and sends mission-related data, including target coordinates and task instructions.
+  The drone acts as a client and sends mission data such as target coordinates and task instructions.

-- **UGV to Drone**:
+* **UGV → Drone**
-  The UGV operates a TCP server to provide real-time status and connection information (such as IP and port) back to the drone.
+  The UGV hosts a TCP server to publish status and connection details (IP and port) back to the drone.

-This bi-directional communication enables dynamic tasking, status reporting, and reliable coordination between airborne and ground agents.
+This bidirectional link supports dynamic tasking, status reporting, and reliable coordination between airborne and ground agents.

 ### Trame Management

-Trame (data packet) handling is consistent across robots and includes:
+Data packets (“trames”) follow a consistent management process across robots:

-- **Trame Content**
+* **Trame Content**
-  Defines the structure of exchanged messages, such as tasks, targets, and statuses.
+  Defines the structure for tasks, targets, and status messages.

-- **Trame Distribution**
+* **Trame Distribution**
-  Assigns messages individually to each robot, ensuring task segregation in multi-robot scenarios.
+  Sends messages to individual robots, ensuring isolated task execution in multi-robot scenarios.

-- **Trame Sequence**
+* **Trame Sequence**
-  Ensures ordered delivery and execution, supporting safe and predictable behavior.
+  Preserves ordering to ensure predictable and safe execution.

-{{< figure src="/images/multi-robots/trame_sequence.png" caption="Trame sequence scheme." width="500">}}
+{{< figure src="/images/multi-robots/trame_sequence.png" caption="Trame (data packet) sequence." label="trame-sequence" width="500">}}

+The {{< figref "trame-sequence" >}} illustrates the packet flow and ordering in task execution.

 ## Namespace and Multi-Robot Configuration

-Each robot runs under a dedicated namespace (e.g. `/turtlebot/robot`), which isolates its ROS topics and services from others.
-This structure is critical for running multiple identical robots simultaneously.
+Each robot operates under a dedicated namespace (for example, `/turtlebot/robot`) to keep topics and services isolated.
+This setup is essential for running multiple identical robots in parallel.

-ROS networking follows the standard [Multiple Machines Tutorial](http://wiki.ros.org/ROS/Tutorials/MultipleMachines), with the PC as the master and robots as remote clients.
-IP and environment variables (`ROS_MASTER_URI`, `ROS_IP`) must be configured on each device.
+ROS networking follows the Multiple Machines configuration, with the PC as master and robots as remote clients.
+Each device must be configured with the appropriate `ROS_MASTER_URI` and `ROS_IP` values for the network.